LaylBongers/damage-report/docs/src/carpenter/development.md

 Initial small alpha release.

 ### To-Do
-- (Bug) When the user resizes the window the 3D viewport causes a crash.
 - Right-click-drag rotate viewport
 - WASD move viewport
 - Create a bunch of backlog tasks in story format